 Tanzu Kubernetes Grid enables a consistent experience that is Kubernetes-native across any cloud.
-The security controls can therefore be also consistently applied across environments by using several pre-packaged components in Tanzu Kubernetes Grid that assist in achieving greater security for Tanzu Kubernetes clusters and its underlying environment.
+The security controls can therefore also be consistently applied across environments by using several pre-packaged components in Tanzu Kubernetes Grid that assist in achieving greater security for Tanzu Kubernetes clusters and its underlying environment.
 Shared responsibility model also applies for securing environments that run Tanzu Kubernetes Grid provisioned clusters for all layers in the cloud native stack: Code, Container, Cluster, and Cloud.

 This document is an attempt to share the current state of the art of Tanzu Kubernetes Grid security.
 With every release, we remain committed to improving Tanzu Kubernetes Grid security with a focus on making security intrinsically part of the product while maintaining a frictionless developer experience.
 All the recommendations in this document should be taken into consideration based on the security posture and risk appetite of the organization.

 This document provides an overview of the security in and around VMware Tanzu Kubernetes Grid.
 It briefly describes how VMware approaches security for Tanzu Kubernetes Grid, the security controls available for use built into the product, and best practices to implement complementary security controls that protect the environments in which Tanzu Kubernetes Grid clusters are deployed.

 This document pertains only to the Tanzu Kubernetes Grid multi-cloud offering.
 Its official product documentation and differences with other offerings are described here.